Gilgeous-Alexander leads Thunder past Pelicans in play-in - WTOP News

+The Thunder All-Star’s repertoire included spinning dribble drives, varying mid-range jumpers, and a 3-pointer as he once again shot 50% (11 of 22) to match his season average.

-Josh Giddey had 31 points, 10 assists and nine rebounds for Oklahoma City, the only Western Conference team still playing with a losing record.
+Giddey had 31 points, 10 assists and nine rebounds for Oklahoma City (41-42), the only Western Conference team still playing with a losing record.

-“We’ve been battle tested.
-We’ve played in a lot of close games all year, for the past couple of years,” Gilgeous-Alexander said.
-“Even when the season wasn’t going our way, we played in a lot of close games and we have good habits and we know what gets it done down the stretch.”
+“We did a great job of not getting rattled” after Brandon Ingram’s putback dunk gave the Pelicans a 110-108 lead, Giddey said.
+“Nothing ever phased us.
+It’s such a young group, but it’s such a composed team and that’s how you have to be down the stretch of tight games like that.”

 The loss eliminated the ninth-seeded Pelicans, while 10th seed Oklahoma City advanced to play at Minnesota on Friday night for the right to enter the NBA playoffs as an eighth seed and meet No. 1 Denver.

-But after Gilgeous-Alexander hit two free throws, Herbert Jones threw away an inbound pass, virtually sealing New Orleans’ fate.
+But after Gilgeous-Alexander hit two free throws to put the Thunder up by three, Herbert Jones threw away an inbound pass, sealing New Orleans’ fate.

-Lu Dort scored 27 for the Thunder, including a pair of free throws with 6.2 seconds left.
+Dort scored 27, hitting four 3s and finishing with two free throws in the final seconds.

 Trey Murphy III scored 21 points, Jones had 20 and CJ McCollum 14 for the Pelicans, who a season ago went 2-0 in play-in games as a ninth seed to advance to the first round of the playoffs.

-This time New Orleans, which was at the top of the Western Conference standings in December, was left to wonder what might have been had Zion Williamson not gone out for the rest of the season with a hamstring injury on Jan.
-2.
+This time, New Orleans, which was at the top of the Western Conference standings in December, was left to wonder what might have been had All-Star forward Zion Williamson not strained his hamstring on Jan.
+2 — an injury that wound up sidelined him the rest of the season.

-New Orleans led 69-62 early in the third quarter before the Thunder surged in front with a 13-2 run capped by Gilgeous-Alexander’s driving layup as he was fouled.
+“It’s important to have your guys on the floor,” coach Willie Green said.
+“It helps your team reach its potential.
+We didn’t do that this season.”

-Gilgeous-Alexander scored 17 in the period and Giddey added 12, including his third 3 of the game to give Oklahoma City a 95-85 lead.
+Gilgeous-Alexander scored 17 in the third quarter and Giddey added 12, including his third 3 of the game to give Oklahoma City a 95-85 lead.

-But New Orleans quickly tightened the game back up early in the fourth with a 7-0 run that included reserve guard Josh Richardson’s 3 that pulled the Pelicans to 98-96.
+“The third quarter, I thought we got a bit casual in our approach,” Green said.
+“They just made more plays than us.”

-The Pelicans went back in front when Richardson’s steal and breakaway dunk made it 101-100, but as the Thunder came back up the court, Richardson was called for a foul after knocking Giddey to the floor near midcourt.
-Giddey angrily came to his feet and started angrily toward Richardson.
-Teammates held both at bay while officials called for a video review and determined that Richardson had committed a flagrant foul.
+New Orleans went back in front when Josh Richardson’s steal and breakaway dunk made it 101-100 in the fourth quarter.

+But as the Thunder came back up the court, Richardson knocking Giddey to the floor near midcourt.
+Giddey angrily came to his feet and strode toward Richardson and teammates held both back while officials called for a video review and determined that Richardson had committed a flagrant foul.

 Giddey made one of two free throws to tie it and set the stage for an intense finish.

 Dort, who averaged 13.7 points during the regular season, scored 14 in the first quarter.
-But the Pelicans surged in front late in the first half when Murphy hit a pair of 3s to help New Orleans go into halftime with a 63-57 lead.
+But a pair of 3s by Murphy helped New Orleans take a 63-57 halftime lead.

-Ingram appeared to turn his left ankle when he stepped on a foot late in the second quarter.
+Ingram appeared to turn his left ankle late in the second quarter.
 He did not check out of the game, however, and played most of the second half.

 TIP-INS

-Thunder: Gilgeous-Alexander’s seven first-half points were his lowest in any first half this season.
-His 17 points in the third quarter marked the 40th time he scored at least 10 in a third quarter this season. … Oklahoma City outscored New Orleans 21-11 in points off turnovers.
+Thunder: Gilgeous-Alexander has scored 10 or more points in a third quarter 40 times this season. … Oklahoma City outscored New Orleans 21-11 in points off turnovers.
 The Pelicans committed 11 turnovers, the Thunder seven.

 Pelicans: Played without prominent frontcourt reserve Larry Nance Jr., who had been questionable since injuring his left ankle on Sunday in a loss at Minnesota to close the regular season. … Outrebounded the Thunder 48-38. … Williamson, who missed his 46th straight game as he continues his recovery from a Jan.
 2 right hamstring injury, took part in warmups and finished up with a windmill dunk.